dornelasN/ammo-project/README.md

 ```
 ### Installing

-Install the server dependencies at the server folder( '@/server' )
+Install the server dependencies at the server folder( '/server' )

 ```
 npm install
 ```

-Install the client dependencies at the website folder( '@/website' )
+Install the client dependencies at the website folder( '/website' )

 ```
 npm install
 ```

-Run the server at the server folder( '@/server' )
+Run the server at the server folder( '/server' )

 ```
 npm start
 ```

-Run the client at the website folder( '@/website' )
+Run the client at the website folder( '/website' )

 ```
-npm run dev
+npm run serve
 ```

 End with an example of getting some data out of the system or using it for a little demo